-Home / Community / Where to Celebrate Lunar New Year Around the Main Line
+Home / Family Fun by Season / Holidays (Year-Round) / Lunar New Year Celebrations and Activities Around the Main Line

-Where to Celebrate Lunar New Year Around the Main Line
+Lunar New Year Celebrations and Activities Around the Main Line

-Lunar New Year officially begins on February 10th, but crafty events, festivities, and performances are underway to welcome in the Year of the Dragon!
+Celebrate Lunar New Year with Lion Dance performances, festivities, and crafty activities to welcome in the Year of the Snake

-Lunar New Year (aka Chinese New Year), one of the biggest celebrations in Asian cultures, begins on February 10th.
-Commencing on the second new moon after the winter solstice, the Lunar New Year holiday continues until the arrival of the new moon.
+Lunar New Year (aka Chinese New Year), one of the biggest celebrations in Asian cultures, begins on January 29th.
+Usually commencing on the second new moon after the winter solstice, the Lunar New Year holiday continues until the arrival of the full moon.
 Each year is traditionally represented by one of 12 zodiac animals that are assigned in a sequence.
-This year’s designated animal is the dragon, which symbolizes strength, power, wisdom, nobility, good fortune, and success.
+This year’s designated animal is the snake, or more specifically the wood snake.

-Asian communities mark the holiday with fireworks, parades, dragon and lion dance performances, and glowing lanterns.
+Asian communities mark the Lunar New Year holiday with fireworks, parades, dragon and lion dance performances, and glowing lanterns.
 Traditional foods, such as Chinese dumplings and noodles, also play a big role in the celebrations.
-Join the fun at one of these Lunar New Year events around the Main Line and in Philadelphia.
+Join the fun at one of these Lunar New Year celebrations and activities around the Main Line and in Philadelphia.

 Lead photograph courtesy of the Philadelphia Suns.